-Statement: Proposals for the regulation of advertising on video-sharing platforms
+Statement: The regulation of advertising on video-sharing platforms

 - Start: 26 May 2021

 - End: 28 July 2021

 Since 1 November 2020, new rules around protecting users from harmful content, including standards around advertising, have applied to UK-established video-sharing platforms (VSPs).